Yuanhl4/techin510-lab5/README.md

-app.py: The main application
+app.py: The application
-README.md: Introduction to the repository requirements.txt: Required repositories to run the program db.py: The method to connect with Postgres database scraper.py: The scraper to get data of seattle events dataviz.ipynb: Intro to data visualiztion
+README.md: Introduction to the repository requirements.txt: Required repositories to run the program db.py: Connection with Postgres database scraper.py: The scraper to get data dataviz.ipynb: Intro to data visualiztion enhanced_events.csv: the data container